Person

 User Personas

-Based on the information provided by the lead researcher of the DEP research project, the target audience for this project is primarily amputees, with special attention to young people and adults.
+The target audience of this project is primarily amputees, with special attention to young people and adults.
 This emphasis is justified by the assumption that older groups are not as digitally literate and are therefore less receptive to an approach that involves digital personalization.
-However, it is important to highlight that the platform is also open to any user seeking information or resources related to prosthetics, including those who wish to offer a prosthesis to an amputee family member.
+However, the platform remains accessible to anyone seeking information about prosthetics, including those looking to support amputee family members.

 IDEATE